 - Get legal advice and representation

 - Get benefits advice

 - Protect your children

 - Help your children to understand what has happened

 - Access support groups

 - Rebuild your self confidence

-Domestic violence is a crime.
+Domestic abuse is a crime.
 No-one has the right to be violent or abusive to another person.
 You deserve to be treated with respect and equality.

 1 in 4 women experience domestic abuse in their lifetime in the UK, so you are not alone.
 Change is possible and help is available.